broccolijs/broccoli/docs/hardlink-issue.md

-## Broccoli Hardlinking Issue Potentially Causing Data Loss on OS X"
+# Broccoli: Potential Data Loss On OS X Due To Hardlinking

 **[DRAFT -- please do not post on Twitter yet!]**